LomaxOnTheRun/Kaggle_Julia/blog/Blog_test_2.md

 ###Overview

-In this session, we will download the training data from Kaggle, pre-process it, and then save it to a Pickle file using Python.
+In this session we will download the training data from Kaggle, pre-process it, and then save it to a Pickle file using Python.

 ###Downloading the data